jeremiah-ang/execute-java-test/README.md

 ##### Input

-Input files are stored in `input/` folder files in it should have the same name as the project all **lower case** with extension `.in`
+- Input files are stored in `input/` folder
+- Files in it should have the same name as the project
+- All **lower case**
+- With extension `.in`

 > `input/addition1.in`

 ##### Output

-Expected output files are stored in `output/` folder files in it should have the same name as the project all **lower case** with extension `.out`
+- Expected output files are stored in `output/` folder
+- Files in it should have the same name as the project
+- All **lower case**
+- With extension `.out`

 > `output/addition1.out`

 ##### Using it

-simply execute
+Simply execute

 > sh test-task.sh <Project Name> <Test Number(Optional)>